Grover Zampa, Bangalore-an atemporal vineyard tour

 “The answer is wine… Oh, wait!
 What was the question?”

-This is exactly how I was the day before our vineyard trip in Bangalore #LostInMyOwnWorld.
+This is exactly how I was the day before our vineyard tour in Bangalore #LostInMyOwnWorld.

 Grover Zampa has been on my bucket list for some time now and finally, on the 13th of Feb 2018 we were able to make a visit.
 Being a student of culture let me put it this way, we were fortunate to be abundantly graced by Dionysus.
 A therapeutic gift of liberating us from our mundane self, peppering with madness and wine!